tonyjurg/Nestle1904GBI/docs/about.md

 Each of these Text-Fabric implementations has distinct features and was created differently.
 The fundamental differences are in the following areas:

-1. Starting data (XML input data):
+1. Type of source data (XML input data):
 * [‘GBI nodes’](https://github.com/tonyjurg/Nestle1904GBI/tree/main/resources/sourcedata)
 *	[‘Low Fat Tree’](https://github.com/tonyjurg/Nestle1904LFT/tree/main/resources/xml)